jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 Note that GZDoom's alternative HUD can be enforced by the player if they set the `hud_althud_forceinternal` CVAR to `true`.

-Alternative HUD is a regular HUD, also based on the `BaseStatusBar` class; [GZDoom's alternative HUD](https://github.com/coelckers/gzdoom/blob/master/wadsrc/static/zscript/ui/statusbar/alt_hud.zs) is simply designed differently from the classic HUD: it uses different scale and a bunch of custom functions for drawing.
+Alternative HUD is a different type of HUD based on a different class: `AltHud` rather than `BaseStatusBar`.
+[GZDoom's alternative HUD](https://github.com/coelckers/gzdoom/blob/master/wadsrc/static/zscript/ui/statusbar/alt_hud.zs) is designed very differently from the classic HUD: it uses different scale and a bunch of custom functions for drawing.
+It's [documented on ZDoom Wiki](https://zdoom.org/wiki/Classes:AltHUD) but is rarely used for custom HUDs due to its fairly low flexibility.
+Most authors leave the players with an option to use AltHUD if they like.
+Note that both of these HUDs are drawn **at the same time**, and the base HUD has to explicitly stop drawing itself if AltHUD is enabled (this is covered further in the chapter).

 ### Initialization